-- A growing collection of books, magazines, newspapers, and described videos for every age and interest
+- A growing collection of books and magazines for every age and interest

-- Format choice of audio, Braille, described movies, and accessible eBooks
+- Format choice of audio, Braille, and accessible eBooks

 - Accessible online services for web reading and research

-- Materials available in English and French, with expanding access to other languages
+- Material available in English or French, with expanding access to other languages

 To be eligible for CELA services, patrons must have a perceptual disability as defined under the provisions of the Copyright Modernization Act, which includes: